Chords + Lyrics | Africa

 Outro

-Clearly composed on the piano, we are in for some seriously clever chords when we travel to Toto’s Africa for a lesson in modal interchange.
+Composed on the piano, we’re in for some seriously clever chords when we journey into Toto‘s Africa for a lesson in modal interchange.

-Definitely worth mentioning is the end of the chorus where we move from A major to A Lydian (E major) by playing a C#m7, chord III in A, and chord VI in E.
+Worth mentioning is the end of the chorus where we move from A major to A Lydian (E major) by playing a C#m, chord III in A, and chord VI in E.

-The verse starts off in B major, I – III – VI – I, or BD#m7G#m7B/F#.
-This makes our A chord a bVII, so when it comes in next, it feels like it has tension, before it becomes clear that we are playing the same chords as during the intro again.
+This makes our A chord a bVIIx, so when it comes in next, it feels like it has tension before it becomes clear that we are playing the same chords as during the intro again, another modal interchange, back to A being Lydian, like this:

-The fact that the key center is a tone above the other two sections lifts the song harmonically, similar to what modulating at the end of a song does – genius!
+The fact that the key centre is a tone above the other two sections lifts the song harmonically, similar to what modulating at the end of a song does – genius!

 Steve Lukather must have been on a coffee break when Africa was put together as this chord progression has keyboard player written all over it.
 He didn’t even get to play the solo.